NairArjunWD/guideToSantaMonica/README.md

 <img src="https://drive.google.com/uc?export=view&id=17KtUD_Xd3MmbzF7IsBHbyjk1jfmaZdQb" height="500">

- - Show a time schedule
+ - Show a time schedule that shows which days and the time each day the location is open
  - Show the address as a toast when tolding the map icon instead of clicking it